 The studies mentioned here used weighted vests, but the benefits would be the same with a weighted blanket draped over the legs or shoulders, or even a smaller weighted lap pad.

-One study found that deep touch pressure had a positive effect with on-task behavior for children when it comes to fine motor skills, like writing.
+One study found that deep touch pressure had a positive effect on on-task behavior for children when it comes to fine motor skills, like writing.
 Another one showed that children with autism have better in-seat behavior when they are using a weighted blanket.

 Weighted blankets have also been shown to reduce self-stimulatory behavior, also known as fidgeting or stimming.
 This can be a major factor in children not being able to focus.
 With less self-stimulatory behavior distracting the child, they are better able to focus on what they are learning.